 In most cases, a doctor will diagnose mumps based on the symptoms, particularly the swollen salivary glands and fever.

 If your symptoms are severe, or there are complications, you may be asked to have blood or urine test, or a cerebrospinal fluid test (lumbar puncture or spinal tap).
 Your doctor may also ask you about any recent travel overseas.
-The risk of mumps is higher in some countries that do not have immunisation against mumps as part of their immunisation schedule.
+The risk of mumps is higher in some countries that do not have the mumps vaccine as part of their immunisation schedule.

 How is mumps treated?